Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Introduction

 Currently, one of the critical challenges in semi-supervised EEG-based emotion recognition is to develop algorithms that can efficiently utilize both labeled and unlabeled data to improve model learning.
-Jia \etal \cite{jia2014novel} proposed an SSL framework to utilize supervised labels for relevant EEG channel selection and then jointly leverage both supervised and unsupervised information for the classification task.
-In this model, a generative restricted Boltzmann machine (RBM) model was developed to incorporate a regularization of the supervised training process with unlabeled data and reduce model variance.
-Zhang \etal \cite{zhang2022holistic} experimented with a variety of SSL methods on two public emotion EEG databases, demonstrating that effective utilization of unlabeled data can lead to improved model performance under the within-subject evaluation protocol.
+For example, Jia \etal \cite{jia2014novel} developed a generative restricted Boltzmann machine (RBM) model and incorporated a regularization of the supervised training process with unlabeled data for model variance reduction.
+In the model, the unsupervised information was adopted for initial feature selection and treated as learning constraints.
+In the experiments, the data was randomly divided into two groups: a supervised group and an unsupervised group.
+This division may result in both groups containing samples from the same subject, potentially affecting the generalization of the model.
+In a more recent study, Zhang \etal \cite{zhang2022holistic} experimented with a variety of SSL methods on two public emotion EEG databases, demonstrating that effective utilization of unlabeled data can lead to improved model performance.
 Specifically, they explored three state-of-the-art methods (MixMatch \cite{berthelot2019mixmatch}, FixMatch \cite{sohn2020fixmatch}, and AdaMatch \cite{berthelot2021adamatch}) as well as five classical semi-supervised methods.
 Their results underscored the importance of leveraging unlabeled data to improve the performance of EEG-based emotion recognition models.
-To further address the distribution mismatch between source and target domains, Zhang \etal \cite{zhang2022parse} introduced a domain adaptation method called PARSE that combined domain adversarial neural networks (DANN) and pairwise representation alignment.
+However, their evaluation protocol focused exclusively on within-subject assessments.
+Zhang \etal \cite{zhang2022parse} introduced a domain adaptation method called PARSE that combined domain adversarial neural networks (DANN) and pairwise representation alignment.
 The results showed that PARSE achieved similar performance to fully-supervised models with substantially fewer labeled samples.
+Nevertheless, PARSE constrains its utilization to solely labeled data from the source domain for model training, without taking into account the unlabeled data present in the source domain.
+The previous semi-supervised EEG-based emotion recognition methods have exhibited limitations in their ability to construct robust domain classifiers, which failed to distinguish among the labeled source domain, the unlabeled source domain, and the unknown target domain.
+This deficiency has led to suboptimal adaptation to the unlabeled source domain, especially in scenarios where the source data predominantly consists of unlabeled samples.
+Consequently, these methods have not achieved the desired level of performance in such challenging situations.
+Additionally, these methods extracted features from isolated EEG channels, which disregard the complex feature representation among different EEG channels.
+This limitation results in a lack of rich structural information representation in modeling.